|

 selling process early on helped him make sure his invoice would get

 processed timely once it was sent to the company.
+He also decided to begin a proactive process for

 calling to check the status of an invoice within seven days of sending it.
+He would have his bookkeeper make frequent calls to

 check status of any outstanding invoices so he could aggressively work